tarwn/lessthandot-hugo/blogs/content/posts/2012-08-22-presenting-what-is-report-builder.md

 ---
 On Thursday, September 20, 2012, I will be presenting (remotely!) to [OKPASS][1], based in Okanagan, BC, Canada.
 The meeting starts at 5:30 pm PST.
 Thank you Melody for asking me to speak!

-I’ll be giving a new talk!
+I'll be giving a new talk!

 ### What is Report Builder 3.0?